projectcalico/calico/docs/source/etcd-architecture.rst

 For larger deployments, simple BGP can become a limiting factor because it requires every BGP client to be connected to every other BGP client in a mesh topology.
-This requires an ever increasing number of connections that rapidly become tricky to maintain.
+This requires an increasing number of connections that rapidly become tricky to maintain, due to the N^2 nature of the increase.

 For that reason, in larger deployments Calico will deploy a BGP route reflector.
 This component, commonly used in the Internet, acts as a central point to which the BGP clients connect, preventing them from needing to talk to every single BGP client in the cluster.

 For redundancy, multiple BGP route reflectors can be deployed seamlessly.
+The route reflectors are purely involved in the control of the network: no endpoint data passes through them.

 In Calico, this BGP component is also most commonly `BIRD`_, configured as a route reflector rather than as a standard BGP client.